mstocco/mariostoc.co/content/traininglog/20200927-ironman2021-48weeksout.md

 Early to bed last night and I had a solid night's sleep.
 Regardless, I still feeling yesterday's run in my legs this morning.

 By 16:00 and after being on the computer all day, I looked out the window at the nice weather and thought about how nice it would be to get a run in.
-I passed knowing that I have a plan for [tomorrow](javascript.flkty.select(4);) and [Wednesday](javascript:flkty.select(5);).
+I passed knowing that I have a plan for [tomorrow](javascript:flkty.select(4);) and [Wednesday](javascript:flkty.select(5);).

+Today was a **recovery day**.

 <!---->
 ## TUESDAY SEP 29 ☀